-Things you can do today to develop your students critical thinking skills
+What you can do to develop your students' critical thinking skills

 These methodologies are will be highly useful in helping you structure your tutoring sessions though you may wish to warm your student up first by simply teaching them to delve deeper into the higher-level thinking.

 - Asking questions that have more than one answer.
 One of the foundations of critical thinking lies in understanding how subjective considerations often underpin many ideas and assertions we hold as inexorable truths.
 Socrates was a true champion at getting his students to reassess their values and beliefs through logical argumentation.